5 reasons why you should monitor H2S at the wastewater treatment plant

 H2S causes unpleasant malodors at the wastewater treatment plant.
 The rotten-egg odors can be registered in H2S concentrations as low as 0.01ppm making it a major nuisance to both plant operators and nearby residents.

-2. H2S poses a major worker-safety concern
+2. H2S poses a worker-safety concern

 Frequent hydrogen sulphide issues form the basis for an unhealthy and even dangerous work environment at the treatment plant.
 Prolonged exposure to H2S concentrations in the range 2-5ppm can cause nausea, tearing of the eyes, headache and breathing problems, while exposure to concentrations above 20ppm may cause fatigue, loss of appetite, headache, irritability and dizziness.
 At 100-150ppm, H2S can no longer be registered by the nose, and at concentrations above 500ppm it causes eye damage, rapid unconsciousness and death according to OSHA.